Motade/Superstore-Sales-Analysis-/README.md

 ### PROJECT OBJECTIVE
 My aim in this project is to conduct a comprehensive sales analysis that will enable me to optimize profitability and regional performance for our product categories.
 To achieve this goal, I will:
-- Calculate the total profit by product category.
-- Identify the most and least profitable product categories.
+- Calculate and total sales and profit by product category, and identify the most and least profitable product categories.
 - Investigate consistent loss-generating categories.
 - Analyze regional sales data to find top and bottom-performing regions.
 - Assess the impact of discounts on profitability.